CarlosLeyvaAyala/Max-Sick-Gains/Help/FAQ.md

 [^EvenMe]: That happened even to me!
 While this mod was at its first playable stage, humanoid men looked quite bad.
 I knew the scripts were bug free, so I triple checked the esp records instead and everything was fine.
 When I opened the CK to make sure all texture paths were correctly setup, turned out I forgot to generate normal maps for humanoid men.

+[^EvenMe2]: Yep.
+I did that, too \>_\>

+[^EvenMe3]: Do you really want to know how many problems not caused by my mod I thought were caused by it while I was creating it?
+This one was related to the vanilla armor conversions of HIMBO 4.2.
+My mod was supposing to work as expected, but characters didn't look the part, so I stripped naked some random guard and turned out my mod was actually working as expected; the ones that didn't work quite well were the armors all along.

 ### How do I know if I have that last problem?